-ErlDriverTerm driver_caller(ErlDrvPort port)
+ErlDrvTermData driver_caller(ErlDrvPort port)

-This function returns the process that made the current call to the driver.
-This can be used with driver_send_term to send back data to the caller.
-(This is the process that called one of erlang:send/2, erlang:port_command/2 or erlang:port_control/3).
+This function returns the process id of the process that made the current call to the driver.
+The process id can be used with driver_send_term to send back data to the caller. driver_caller() only return valid data when currently executing in one of the following driver callbacks: